 We plan for version 1.0 to be gorgeous and standardized.
-This means means that we’ll be introducing breaking changes by fixing our bad habits (inconsistent parameter names, etc).
-We’re aiming for 1.0 to be released around July 2017 but we just wanted to let you know now.
+This means that we’ll be introducing breaking changes by fixing our bad habits (inconsistent parameter names, etc).
+We’re unsure when 1.0 will be finalized but will announce it on our blog when it is.

 Method 1: Install dbatools from the PowerShell Gallery